 Checkmark the box for “Disable the automatic insertion of the table of contents.”

 This removes the table of contents that would automatically be inserted via plugin settings.

 Other Table of Contents Plugins for WordPress

 Aside from Easy Table of Contents, there are plenty of other Table of Contents plugins that could serve you well.
 There are some great free plugins like LuckyWP Table of Contents that work great with WordPress blocks and page builders like Divi.
 And there are premium plugins like Fixed TOC that have all the advanced features one would need.
 Do your research and test a few out to get the best features that fit your needs.

-In general, look for the ones that are easy to use out of the box, have built-in support for schema markup, and have decent styling options.
+While you could use a schema plugin to help make your table of contents more appealing to search engines, you don’t have to go that far.
+In general, look for plugins that are easy to use out of the box, have built-in support for schema markup, and have decent styling options.
 Here are the best Table of Contents plugins for WordPress that we recommend.

 How to Create a Table of Contents in WordPress Manually

 Creating a table of contents from scratch using the WordPress Editor can be useful for users who only need one for a few posts or pages and don’t need the site-wide functionality of a plugin.
 And creating one is fairly simple (and kinda fun) once you understand the concept.